-At present, the GSEFM does not charge tuition for students enrolled in one of its degree programs on a full-time basis.
-There is a registration fee of approximately 360 Euros which is to be paid to the Goethe University’s central administration each semester.
-Payment of this fee also entitles students to unlimited use of public transportation services in the Frankfurt-Mainz-Darmstadt region and beyond for the entire semester, and to visit public museums in Frankfurt free of further charge.
+At present, GSEFM does not charge tuition for students enrolled in one of its degree programs on a full-time basis.
+There is a university-mandated registration fee of approximately 360 Euro which is to be paid to Goethe University’s central Student Service Center (SSC) each semester.
+Payment of this fee inter alia entitles students to unlimited use of public transportation services in the Frankfurt-Mainz-Darmstadt region (and beyond) for the entire semester, and to visit public museums in Frankfurt free of further charge.

-Ph.D. program applicants are considered for the stipend/scholarship programs that they qualify for, and such financial aid is granted on a competitive basis.
-Some of the scholarship programs require submission of further material (beyond what needs to be submitted as part of the admissions process) and/or involve video interviews, and applicants nominated by the admissions committee for a stipend/scholarship program that requires further input from the applicant will be guided by GSEFM staff through the steps of the stipend/scholarship selection process.
-As all financial aid may be awarded during the first round of admissions, GSEFM strongly recommends to submit applications by January 31 of the calendar year for which admission is being sought.
-It will also be useful for applicants to indicate on the application form whether they anticipate being able to join GSEFM if no financial aid could be granted.
+Some of the scholarship programs require submission of further material (beyond what needs to be submitted as part of the admissions process) and/or involve interviews.
+Applicants nominated by the admissions committee for a stipend/scholarship program that requires further input from the applicant will be guided through the steps of the stipend/scholarship selection process.
+As all financial aid may be awarded during the first or second stage of the admissions process, GSEFM strongly recommends to submit applications by January 31 or March 31 of the calendar year for which admission is being sought, and whenever possible indeed by January 31.

-In addition to the aforementioned funding options that can fully cover the estimated cost of living, all GSEFM students (also) enrolled in the MSQ program are encouraged to apply for a "Deutschland Stipendium", a scholarship program that grants a monthly stipend in the amount of about 300 Euro per month, and is awarded on a competitive basis to students from all faculties of Goethe University.
+In addition to the aforementioned funding options that can fully cover the estimated cost of living, all eligible GSEFM students enrolled in the MSQ program (also) are encouraged to apply for a "Deutschlandstipendium", a scholarship program that grants a monthly stipend in the amount of about 300 Euro per month, and is awarded on a competitive basis to students from all faculties of Goethe University.